pyreiz/pyreiz/README.md

 After you installed Reiz, you can give it a test-run by calling `python -m reiz.examples.basic` from your terminal.
 This should start a throwaway MarkerServer, and present a series of visual and auditory stimuli.
 If anything does not work out, [inform us of the issue](https://github.com/pyreiz/pyreiz/issues).

-## Create your Experiment
+## Create your own experiment

 Examples can be found in `reiz/examples`.
 A quite extensively documented basic example can be found here: [basic example](/reiz/examples/basic.py).

+## Additional Information

-## Recording
+### Recording

 Because all markers are send via LSL, i suggest recording with [Labrecorder](https://github.com/labstreaminglayer/App-LabRecorder/releases).
 Use at least 1.13, as this version supports BIDS-conform recording, offers a remote interface and has a critical timing bugfix included.

-## Additional Information

-### MarkerServer

-LabRecorder can only start recording Outlets that are existing.
-If you start a MarkerServer immediatly before you run the experiment, there is not much time for the Recorder to detect the stream.

-It is therefore best practice to start a pyReiz-MarkerServer as an independent process.
-Start the MarkerServer as an independent process with `reiz-marker` or `python -m reiz.marker` from your terminal.

-This MarkerServer opens an Outlet that can be detected independently from the experiments you are running.
-When you then run an experiment, it receives messages from this experiment, and redistributes them in LSL-format.

 ### Requirements